 The ‘tech’ part is important – unlike a traditional portfolio manager, robo advisors have streamlined/automated various labour-intensive/mafan parts of investing: the risk profiling, suitability assessment, asset allocation and rebalancing processes.

-Spare a thought for all the portfolio managers and sales agents who have lost their jobs because robots took over
+Spare a thought for all the portfolio managers and sales agents who may lose their jobs because robots took over

-I love robo advisors so much.
-I think they are EXCELLENT for investors, including and especially for newbie investors.
-The entry barrier is ridiculously low: all you need to do is to open an account, upload your identification documents, add funds into the portfolio recommended for you (guided process), and just continue to add funds until you reach your goal(s).
+I think robo advisors are EXCELLENT for investors, including and especially for newbie investors.
+The entry barrier is ridiculously low.
+All you need to do is:

 Using a robo advisor for investing is similar to buying a fruits basket.
 You are buying a product which includes a variety of components.